rdotzlaw/COMP4710-Group-11/src/unsupervised_learning/README.md

 ## The k-mode clustering analysis and age/gender subgroup mapping
 - We further reduced the number symptoms with the threshold of 5% for clustering analysis, this result in 15 symptoms.
 Since all the symptoms are categorical variable (either 0 or 1), we performed a k-mode analysis.
-- First we optimize the number of clusters within the datset with metric of sum-of-within-cluster-simple-distance.
-To avoid too many clusters, we choose k=7, as shown below by the optimization path.
+- First we optimize the number of clusters within the datset with metric of Total-of-within-cluster-sum-of-square (a measurement of the compactness within a cluster).
+We choose at the elbow point when k=7, as shown below by the optimization path.
 ![number of clusters optimization](number_clusters_optimization.png)

 The modes of the 7 clusters: